yordan-hristov/mkit-trainings/quests/1-oop-fp-vcs/VCS/README.md

 - Commit the changed file

+- Follow the best practices for naming branches and commit messages

+## Assessment #2 - Rebasing And Resolving Conflicts

+After you have completed `Assessment 1`, your next tasks are to:

 - Rebase your branch with `feature/john-doe-solution`

 - Resolve the conflict is such way that you keep your changes but also John Doe's changes.

-- Push the branch to remote

-In order to successfully complete the assessment you have to follow the best practices and naming conventions.
+## Assessment #3 - Cherry Picking

+After you have completed `Assessment 2`, your next tasks are to:

+- Cherry-pick the `feat: git flow` commit from `feature/aaa`

+- Cherry-pick the `feat: github flow` commit from `feature/aaa`

+- `Hint:` use `git log --oneline feature/aaa` to see the commits' `SHA`

+**After you have completed all assessments, your final task is to push the branch to remote.**

 If you have completed all steps and all unit tests pass you can expect a success message in the terminal after you push to remote.
-Otherwise you will see an error message and you will have to start over again.
+Otherwise you will see an error message.